Dominic Rigby

 1. Reinforcement Learning (RL)

-• Training only on high‑entropy (“forks in the road”) tokens yields significant performance gains in LLMs.
-(80:20 Rule).
-Many tokens in language are determined by other words so provide little information in te RL process when they are chosen.
-E.g. “I went to the shop”, “to” and “the” are determined by the other words
+• A bit of intuition behind this: Many tokens in language are determined my other words so provide little information in te RL process when they are chosen.

-3. It is possible to make Non‑Verifiable Reward Models
+3. It is possible to make Non‑Verifiable Reward Models (e.g. rewards for creative writing!)

 4. You can use generative AI to expand experience buffer